WNET: Educational/public television station (1962–present)

 Events that began in 1967 led the Ford Foundation to change its stance and push for a WNDT-NET merger.
-The newly formed Corporation for Public Broadcasting (created by an act of the United States Congress) initially supported NET's network role, while providing government funding for programming.
+The newly formed Corporation for Public Broadcasting (CPB) (created by an act of the United States Congress) initially supported NET's network role, while providing government funding for programming.
 But that move was followed two years later by the establishment of the Public Broadcasting Service as the CPB's own distribution system—which was a direct threat to NET's territory.
 It has been intimated that the CPB's creation was an attempt to curb NET's production of controversial documentaries and replace it with a less controversial, government-friendly broadcaster, less hostile in particular to the Johnson, and later the Nixon administrations (NET ignored the demand and continued with the production of the critically acclaimed documentaries).
 At one point, President Nixon, frustrated with NET's documentaries criticizing his administration, especially its handling of the Vietnam War, almost managed to cut NET's $20 million funding grant in half.
 This led both the Ford Foundation and the CPB to threaten NET with funding withdrawal in early 1970, unless it merged its operations with WNDT.
 Not long after, the Ford Foundation brokered the merger of WNDT and NET, which took effect on June 29, 1970.
 Channel 13's call sign was changed to the present WNET on October 1, 1970.
 NET ceased network operations three days later, with PBS taking over the following day.
 The station continued to produce some shows for the national PBS schedule with the NET branding until early 1972, when they began to be identified as "WNET/13" programs; a formal consolidation of the corporation's separate national and local production facilities occurred later that year.

 Following the merger, David Loxton established the TV Lab in 1972 with support from the Rockefeller Foundation and New York State Council on the Arts.
 TV Lab provided artists with equipment to produce video pieces through an artist-in-residence program.
 The Independent Documentary Fund and Video Tape Review series were both produces of TV Lab.
 TV Lab ended in 1984 when the CPB withdrew funds.

 Since 1979, the station has been known on-air as "Thirteen".
 It continued to include Newark in its legal IDs (though logos for national productions read "New York") until the late 1990s.
 Since then, it has identified mostly as "New York", though it is still legally licensed to Newark.

 Even after becoming a noncommercial station, channel 13 retained its original studios and offices at the Mosque Theater in Newark.
 The station eventually moved to the Gateway Center office building, also in Newark.
 In 1982, more than 20 years after becoming the New York area's flagship public television station, WNET moved its operations to the Hudson Hotel at 237 West 58th Street in Manhattan, while retaining the Gateway Center studios for a few more years.